jj1bdx/airspy-fmradion/README.md

 * CIC filters for the IF 1st stage (unable to explore parallelism, too complex to compensate)
 * Using lock-free threads (`boost::lockfree::spsc_queue` didn't make things faster, and consumed x2 CPU power)
-* Fixed IF for FM to 384kHz did not increase the processing speed; the current variable IF design works well

 ## Filter design documentation